Are Trusted Ally nurses actual employees or temporary contractors?

 Every Trusted Ally nurse receives specialized training on the unique health conditions covered under the EEOICPA White Card Program.
 Their expertise allows them to recognize and manage complex needs related to occupational illnesses, helping patients live more comfortably and confidently at home.
 Through dedicated care and ongoing support, our nurses help you make the most of your EEOICPA benefits while enhancing your health, independence, and peace of mind.

-We help clients and family members
+How do Trusted Ally nurses help clients and family members?

 Our nurses do more than provide care because they help you and your family feel confident in managing your health every day.
 They take time to explain how to handle chronic conditions, follow medication schedules safely, and make small changes that promote overall wellness.